 Day 5 - Traveling to Dresden by Train

 Discover a very different German city - Dresden.
-Regular train connections between Berlin and Dresden mean you can choose your departure time and the journey takes under two hours.
-Your hotel reception will be able to arrange a taxi for you to Berlin's Hauptbahnhof station, much more economically than a transfer service, so we haven’t included that in your package but can do should you wish.
-Once on the train all you need to do is unwind and watch the German countryside speeding by.
-Your package includes second class tickets with seat reservations, upgrades to first are available but are much more expensive.
+Regular train connections between Berlin and Dresden mean you can choose your departure time and the journey takes around two hours.
+Your hotel reception will be able to arrange a taxi for you to Berlin's Hauptbahnhof station, which is much cheaper than a transfer service, so we haven’t included that in your package.
+However, a transfer can be arranged upon request.
+Once on the train, all you need to do is unwind and watch the German countryside speeding by.
+Your package includes second class tickets with seat reservations, upgrades to first are available for an additional fee.

 You can upgrade your transfer

-Dresden by Private Transfer to with a Stop in Spreewald
+Dresden by Private Transfer with a Moritzburg Palace Stop

 Upgrade for an additional cost